Professor-Paradox/OracleSQL/OracleSQL.md

 15. This service URL is used by command-line tools and programming languages to connect to the database.
 16. Since this software is a legacy version, we need to change the compatibility mode to run on Windows XP, And always run with admin privileges as the database needs admin rights to function properly.

-**Sqlplus** is a bash like tool with a command line interface provided by the oracle 10g to connect to the DBMS.
+**Sqlplus** is a bash like tool with a command-line interface provided by the oracle 10g to connect to the DBMS.
 We can use other command-line tools to connect to the oracle database service also.
 (Service name while installing oracle is Oracle home OraDb10g_home1)